 Reducing Stress

 SMART goals can lower your stress.
+They help you manage stress by encouraging better planning and prioritization, so you can focus on what matters most.
 They let you set achievable deadlines and realistic goals.
 By picking the most important tasks first, you avoid getting overwhelmed.

 Turning off unneeded alerts and being choosy about new tasks also helps.
 These strategies lead to a less stressful work life.